A SIMPLE GUIDE TO HOME LOAN JARGON

 Fully Indexed Accrual Rate

-The interest (accrual) rate resulting from the index at closing (or at another point in the loan) plus the mortgage lender’s full spread, rounded as prescribed in the loan documents (often to the nearest one-eighth of 1 percent).
+The interest (accrual) rate resulting from the index at closing (or at another point in the loan) plus the lender’s full spread, rounded as prescribed in the loan documents (often to the nearest one-eighth of 1 percent).

 General Warranty Deed

-A deed that conveys not only all the grantor’s interests in and title to the home to the grantee, but also warrants that if the title is defective or has a “cloud” on it (such as mortgage claims, tax liens, title claims, judgments, or mechanic’s liens against it), the grantee may hold the grantor liable.
+A deed that conveys not only all the grantor’s interests in and title to the property to the grantee, but also warrants that if the title is defective or has a “cloud” on it (such as mortgage claims, tax liens, title claims, judgments, or mechanic’s liens against it), the grantee may hold the grantor liable.

 Government loans are loans that are guaranteed or purchased by government organizations.
 Two of the most popular government loans are the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).